bradbell/xrst/test_rst/auto_file_dev.rst

 pinfo_list
 **********
-is a list with length equal to the number of pages.
-The value page[page_index] is a dictionary for this page with the following key, value pairs (all the keys are strings):
+is a list with length equal to the number of pages. with the following key, value pairs (all the keys are strings):

 .. csv-table::